ChalmersGU-data-structure-courses/dsabook/src/04-sorting-naive/00-introduction.md

-# Sorting, part 1: Naive Algorithms
+# Sorting, part 1: Naive algorithms

 We have seen that, when an array is sorted in ascending order, *binary search* can be used to find items in it efficiently.
 But what about when